 The big draw here is that it’s clearly a Jesper Voxnaes design, with all of his visual panache and ergonomic excellence.
 Along with the Pilar, it brings big name designer greatness into the hands of anyone with a couple dollars.
 If you talk to almost anyone in the manufacturing industry, they’ll tell you that making objectively great products isn’t hard – it’s making objectively great products that are affordable that’s impressive.
 That’s why a Golf GTI is more of an accomplishment than a McLaren – a car that does one thing well is great, but a car that does everything well for a tenth the price actually matters.

 An affordable knife that’s objectively great actually matters, and in that CRKT finds themselves head and shoulders above other makers in this market.
 Kershaw can certainly take notes (or maybe read some of their old notes.)
 It’s a great sign of things to come for a resurgence in the affordable market, as manufacturers realize that these knives don’t have to be poorly made and poorly designed to sell to the masses!
 We can’t wait to see what’s next from Columbia River if the Batum is any indication.

-The Bad: Heavy, 8Cr13MoV requires frequent sharpening, may inevitably lead you to buy a dozen other lower-end CRKT’s.
+- Heavy, 8Cr13MoV requires frequent sharpening, may inevitably lead you to buy a dozen other lower-end CRKT’s

 Review by Knife Informer contributor, James Mackintosh